 Caramelize the Onion

-Using a sharp knife or a mandoline, slice the onions into thin rounds.
+Use a sharp knife or a mandoline to slice the onions into thin rounds.

-In a nonstick skillet or a cast iron skillet over medium heat, melt the butter.
+Melt the butter in a nonstick skillet or a cast iron skillet over medium heat.

 Add the onion to the skillet, and cook over medium heat.
 Stir it constantly with a wooden spoon so nothing begins to stick to the bottom of the pan.